saadtajwar/saadtajwar/README.md

   <a href="https://www.linkedin.com/in/saadtajwar/">LinkedIn</a>
 </p>

-- 🌱 I’m currently a junior undergraduate student at UNC Chapel Hill majoring in Computer Science
+- 🌱 I’m recent graduate of UNC Chapel Hill where I received my Bachelor's degree in Computer Science
-- 👀 I’m interested in applying my knowledge and experience of computer science and software development in an internship for the summer of 2022
+- 👀 I’m interested in applying my knowledge and experience of computer science and software development in a professional setting
 - 💞️ I would love to work together on a coding project, especially in a hackathon!
 - 📫 Contact me via email: saads@unc.edu